SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 • Relationships of business and management programmes to employers' needs;

-• Globalisation of business and management education.
+• Globalisation of business and responsible management education in advancing the United Nations sustainable development goals.

 By promoting critical discussion on current innovations within these areas, the journal represents an excellent forum for highlighting the profile of management education on both a national and international level.